zachary-nguyen/mern-boilerplate/README.md

 # mern-boilerplate
 A boiler plate for mern stack application.
-Ready to deploy to heroku
+Ready to deploy to heroku.
+Includes CI/CD.